Therapists hate selling therapy.

 What Are Sales?

-Sales are all activities involved in selling products or services in exchange for money.
+Broadly speaking, sales are all activities involved in selling products or services in exchange for money.

 If I can make custom hats, I might set up a hat shop and start letting people know, “hey, I can make custom hats.
 If you want a custom hat, I’m here.”